MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--IndexFilePaths`

 The file path expression for specifying which index file(s) to use.
 If multiple index files are specified, the command will automatically merge the response from all indexes.
-Use wild card '*' to specify multiple indexes e.g. './index.*.kes'.
+Use wild card '\*' to specify multiple indexes e.g. './index.*.kes'.

 ### Evaluate optional parameters

 `--Attributes`

 A list of entity attributes to be included in the result set, seperated by ','.
-Use '*' for all attributes.
-Defaults to '*'.
+Use '\*' for all attributes.
+If not specified, only the "logprob" and "probability" values for each entity will be returned.

 `--Offset`